1 December 2022

 2. Calculate your living expenses

 Once you understand your assets and income sources, it’s a good idea to calculate your living expenses.
 This helps you estimate how much you’ll need to spend each year in retirement.
-Retirement expenses can include rent, bills, food and entertainment, holidays, insurance, home or car repairs, and health expenses.
+Retirement expenses can include rent, bills, food, entertainment, holidays, insurance, home or car repairs, and health expenses.

 TRY THE SUPER PROJECTION CALCULATOR